 - The problem or issue

-- The theories (how theories explain this problem.
-Prioritise African theories).
+- The theories, conceptual framework or models (how do theories explain this problem.
+Prioritise African theories, concepts and models).

 - The main literature (for most manuscripts literature review is not possible, but literature scoping, which is a quick check on what authors have said about the problem).
 If your whole article is based on literature review, then please read the section about Literature Review below.